The Web Hosting Mirage

 Disclaimer

-One way I support this site is by partnering with some of the companies whose services I also use.
+I support this site by partnering with some of the companies whose services I also use.
 If you click the links on my blog right before you sign up with a particular program, they will pay me a small percentage for sending you to them.
-Of course this has no effect on the price you pay and no effect on the words I may say about them.
+Of course, this does not affect the price you pay and has no effect on what I may say about them.
 I only recommend products or companies that I use myself.
-And sometimes you’ll see recommendations disappear if I ever discover that the company, or product has not lived up to expectations.
-This is why it’s really important that you let me know if you’re ever less than thrilled with anything you might have purchased that I recommend.
+And sometimes, you'll see recommendations disappear if I ever discover that the company or product has not lived up to expectations.
+This is why it's really important that you let me know if you're ever less than thrilled with anything you might have purchased that I recommend.

 Thanks!